Kyle-Undefined/galdur/README.md

 2. Install the runtime if it is not already installed.
 3. Configure any global context guard tags you want to apply across tools.
 4. Configure the tool profiles you want to use.
+5. Choose how you want to run the CLI:
-5. Make sure the CLI you want to launch is available on `PATH`, or set its command/path override through your environment.
+   - Native Windows: make sure the CLI is available on `PATH`, or set its command/path override through your environment.
+   - WSL: enable `Settings -> Galdur -> Runtime -> WSL mode`, optionally set `WSL distro`, and make sure the CLI is installed inside that distro.
 6. Open the Galdur panel from the ribbon icon or the command palette.

 ## Supported tools